 |

-years of renting, have exhausted the films they know or have heard something about.
+in the wool movie fans likely have seen all the great films they know or have heard something about.
 Even the most casual fan knows and

 appreciates Alfred Hitchcock's three most famous films: Psycho,